mer1dian/lex_supra/protocol.md

 Registry -> Package [libsol, kernel...] -> Release [specific contract updates] -> latest release
 ```

-Stand Alone:    Package has no external dependencies \(i.e. no build\_dependencies\), contains all contract data needed without reaching into another package.
+**Stand Alone:**    Package has no external dependencies \(i.e. no build\_dependencies\), contains all contract data needed without reaching into another package.

-Dependent:    Package does not contain all necessary contract data \(i.e. has build\_dependencies\), must reach into a package dependency to retrieve data.
+**Dependent:   ** Package does not contain all necessary contract data \(i.e. has build\_dependencies\), must reach into a package dependency to retrieve data.

-Inheritable:    Contract doesn’t provide useful functionality on it’s own and is meant to serve as a base contract for others to inherit from.
+**Inheritable**:    Contract doesn’t provide useful functionality on it’s own and is meant to serve as a base contract for others to inherit from.

-Reusable:    Contract is useful on it’s own, meant to be used as-is.
+**Reusable: **   Contract is useful on it’s own, meant to be used as-is.
+This applies only to kernel level contracts.

-Deployed Contract/Library:
+**Deployed Contract/Library:**

 ```
  Refers to an instance of a contract/library that has already been deployed to a specific address on a chain.
 ```

-Package Dependency:
+**Package Dependency:**

 ```
- External dependency directly referenced via the build\_dependencies of a package.
+ External dependency directly referenced via the build\_dependencies of the package.
 ```

-Deep Dependency:
+**Deep Dependency:**

 ```
- External dependency referenced via the build\_dependencies of a package dependency \(or by reaching down dependency tree as far as necessary\).
+ External dependency referenced via the build\_dependencies of a package dependency (or by reaching down dependency tree as far as necessary\).

 ```

 | &lt;/&gt; | Action |
 | :--- | :--- |